“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 Konstantinos Lagoudakia, Mayor of Malia said that “They scream, they sing, they fall down, they take their clothes off, they cross-dress, they vomit.
 It is only the British people – not the Germans or the French.”

 I have spent over 6 months in Poland, constantly being told that I am the exception.
 Why?
 I don’t come from a rich background.
 My family are working class, and we have always struggled to make ends meet.
 I don’t have the airs and graces of the Chelsea crowd.
-Why am I, a beer drinking backpacker from the outskirts of Manchester, held in such high esteem compared to my fellow countrymen (people?!).
+Why am I, a beer drinking backpacker from the outskirts of Manchester, held in such high esteem compared to my fellow countrymen (country people?!).

 I’ll tell you why.